dekuNukem/traffic-cone-film-scanning/README.md

 * Blue is **NEUTRAL**
 * Green/Yellow is **EARTH**

-Toolless lever-actuated connectors like WAGO 221 is very useful for making connections without soldering.
-Very inexpensive too.
+Inexpensive lever-actuated connectors like WAGO 221 is very useful for making connections without soldering.

 ![Alt text](images/toolless.jpg)

 You can use a regular plug, and turn it on/off at the power strip.

-Or an inline switch like this to be extra fancy!
+Or an inline switch to be extra fancy!

 ![Alt text](images/sw.jpg)